Youngcare and the NDIS

 The National Disability Insurance Scheme

 The National Disability Insurance Scheme (NDIS) has changed the disability sector forever.
-For the first time in Australian history young people with high care needs will be given the opportunity to craft their own care packages and CHOOSE who they live with and where and how they live their lives.
+Young people with high care needs will be given the opportunity to craft their own care packages and CHOOSE where they live, who they live with and how they live their lives.

 Through the NDIS, young people with high care needs, their family and carers will be given the opportunity to receive reasonable and necessary support.